BW-AnywhereFitness/BE/README.md

 DELETE: /api/class/:id/ (DELETE CLASS By ID)
 ```

-### Built With
-Dropwizard - The web framework used
-Maven - Dependency Management
-ROME - Used to generate RSS Feeds

-## Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 ### Authors
 - Samuel Ardis - Back-End Developer
 - Daniel McNamara- Back-End Developer